needle-tools/needle-engine-support/documentation/xr.md

 ## Adding VR and AR capabilities to a scene

-AR, VR and networking capabilites in Needle Engine are very modular.
+AR, VR and networking capabilites in Needle Engine are designed to be modular.
 You can choose to not support any of them, or add only specific features.
-Here's how:

 ### Basic capabilities